11 Most Expensive Diseases to Treat: Here's How to Save

 Low Back Pain and Neck Pain

-To prevent problems it’s important to stretch before exercise, watch your posture, lose weight if needed, work ergonomically at your desk, and use caution when lifting heavy items.
+To prevent problems it’s important to stretch before exercise, watch your posture, and lose weight if needed.
+Work ergonomically at your desk and use caution when lifting heavy items.

 High Blood Pressure: Often Undetected

 With 1 in every 3 American adults diagnosed with high blood pressure it’s no wonder the cost for treating patients with this condition totals over $83 billion yearly, as reported in JAMA.

 There is good news: many of the most popular blood pressure medications are available generically and are typically very affordable, examples include: